COVID-19 Research-Related Frequently Asked Questions

 If a session will be recorded, be sure to announce that in your introduction and as you start and stop the recording.
 Remember that this may be a new technique for the attendees as well as the researchers.
 Take time to communicate your respect for your participants’ privacy and concern for their comfort with the medium.

 Data security: Consider the security conditions of staff working remotely, data transfer and storage protocols, and appropriate security provisions for working with data from remote locations.
-At a minimum, your data security plan will likely need to be amended.
+A Amend your security plan and obtain approval as necessary.
 Revisions or additions to consent and recruitment materials and your described procedures may also need to be approved through HRPP.

 My changes to remote methods will be very simple.
 Is it necessary to submit a modification to my approved study?